hong142/MGMT690-Writeup-6-Yuwen-Hong/README.md

 want run pd , running o n k, start talking to k and starts tliaking to pd, piepielien I want to set up, and under that hood, pd willtkank to k do all the things.
 <img src="https://github.com/hong142/MGMT690-Writeup-6-Yuwen-Hong/blob/master/2.png" width="600">
 ## Hands on!
 Deploying the pipeline
-###
+### Check Kubernetes
 We run k8s cluster as a base of our pipeline, and kubectl is a command line interface for us to interact with the master node.
-Before deploying anything, you can use "get all" to check what is running on the k8s cluster at the moment.
-If you do "get pods", you can get coantiers that are runign on our k clauser.
-In our case, pachd, etcd as well as dash are running, and packyderm is alrady connected to object storage.
+Before deploying anything, you can use "get all" to check what is running on the k8s cluster.
+Instead, if you do "get pods", you can get containers that are running.
+In our case, pachd, etcd as well as dash are running, and Pachyderm is already connected to the object storage.
 ```
 $ kubectl get all
 ```